Skip to main content

 • Attend workshops and seminars organized by technical associations.

-• Seek mentorship from experienced professionals in the field.
+• in the field.

 Each box represents a networking strategy, with arrows indicating the recommended flow of actions to enhance networking efforts.